sleepy-dachshund/lab/README.md

 # lab
-a showcase of various interests. laboratory setting, not production. typos.
+various interests. laboratory setting, not production. typos.

 ## about me